Cairns Region Biochar Study Tour

-What is driving use of Biochar in these regions?
+What is driving use of biochar & wood vinegar in reef catchments & beyond?

-What are the benefits that have been seen?
+What are the benefits that have been seen in other regions?

-What is limiting Biochar use in other regions?
+What is limiting biochar use in this and other regions?

-The Study Tour will be of interest to Farmers, Horticulturists, Viticulturists, Foresters, Councils, Road and Building Products Providers and those seeking to assist the broader adoption of this decisive tool for climate change mitigation and sustainable development.
+The Study Tour will be of interest to farmers, horticulturists, foresters, councils, road and building product providers and for those seeking to assist in the broader adoption of this decisive tool for climate change mitigation and sustainable development.

 Study Tour intent

-- what works best in the soils of this region
+* what is possible for the soils of this region?

 Who Should attend?